 What to Do About a Jealous Pet

-· Wait it out.
-Your pet is eventually going to get adjusted to the new situation so try to be patient.
+Wait it out.
+Your pet is eventually going to get adjusted to the new situation, so try to be patient.

-This article is accurate and true to the best of the author’s knowledge.
-It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
-Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.
+This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.